Covid 19 Coronavirus: Jacinda Ardern live on lockdown - We won't see impact from what we're doing 'for about 12 days'

 "Getting New Zealanders home during a state of emergency has been an exceptionally difficult task," he said.

-He said the Ministry of Health's recommendations varied across different sectors, but urged people who were not sure to look at the guidance on the website.
+Ombler thanked all essential workers, such as frontline health workers and people working in food distribution and in supermarkets.

-He thanked all essential workers, such as frontline health workers and people working in food distribution.
+Information about PPEs was now available online, he said, tailored for different sectors.

 "We're all in this together - let's keep up the good work."